DatCaptainHorse/MAS-Additions/README.md

 * MIDI.
 Adds MIDI keyboard support for the piano.

 ## Downloading and Installing
-1. Go to Releases link visible on the right side.
+1. Go to [Releases page](https://github.com/CaptainHorse/MAS-Additions/releases) visible on the right side.
 2. Install instructions are listed on the latest release.

 ## Credits